 - Pick up another handful and squeeze and rub again.

 - Repeat this until all the kale is bright green, shiny, and limp when you hold up a piece.
-This means the tough fibers have softened and it will be tender to eat.
+This means the tough fibers have softened and they will be tender to eat.

 Note: It will take about 3-5 minutes depending on the toughness of your kale and how tender you want it.

 This is one of those salads that is a hit with everyone!
 It can be made a few hours ahead of time and doesn't get soggy with the dressing on it like salads made from lettuce.
 For this reason, it works great for holidays, potlucks, dinner parties, and even packed lunches.